nebo-hrn/DAEN-690-Pearmund-Cellars/README.md

 #### Business Intelligence

 Numerous Business Intelligence tools were created using VBA scripts and button controls, both native to Excel.
 The various scripts utilize user selections from drop-down lists to make proper selections on which dataset to use.
-These scripts also perform the necessary calculations
+These scripts also perform the necessary calculations and out the results in either a table or graph for easy visualization.

+#### Demand & Production Pipeline

+The Demand & Production Pipeline